johnlago/ezShareToSleepHQ/README.md

 ```

 #### 2. Install
 Navigate to the project directory and install the program and its dependencies.
-In your terminal:

 ```bash
 cd EZShareToSleepHQ